 Along with the rehabilitation, it is important to wear compressive clothes after surgery. «It is absolutely fundamental the use of sheaths during the post-op» precises the surgeon.
 The compression is indeed useful to circumscribe and minimize the post-op edema.

-«The post-op clothes play a fundamental role to go quickly back to everyday life» conclude Bruno.
+«The post-op clothes play a fundamental role to go quickly back to everyday life» concludes Bruno.